 Assembly Bill 381 mandates the Wisconsin Department of Health Services (DHS) to collaborate with healthcare providers, including obstetricians, gynecologists, community health centers, and hospitals, to enhance education for women regarding perimenopause and menopause.
 The bill emphasizes the importance of preparing women for these life stages by providing comprehensive information on symptoms, processes, and related issues.
 To facilitate this, DHS is required to develop informational materials in both electronic and physical formats, which will be accessible to women identified by their healthcare providers as experiencing or approaching perimenopause and menopause.

-The educational materials created under this bill will cover a range of topics, including symptoms and treatments for perimenopause and menopause, when to seek medical advice, the biological processes involved, and guidance on discussing these topics with family and friends.
-The bill aims to ensure that women are well-informed and prepared for the changes associated with perimenopause and menopause, thereby promoting better health outcomes.
-The act will take effect on the first day of the third month following its publication.
+The educational materials created by DHS must cover a range of topics, including the symptoms and treatments associated with perimenopause and menopause, when to seek medical advice, the biological processes involved, and guidance on discussing these topics with family and friends.
+This initiative aims to empower women with the knowledge necessary to navigate perimenopause and menopause effectively.
+The bill will take effect on the first day of the third month following its publication.